Amaq News Agency: Character

 Amaq publishes a stream of short news reports, both text and video, on the mobile app Telegram.
-The reports take on the trappings of mainstream journalism, with "Breaking News" headings, and embedded reporters at the scenes of ISIL battles.
+The reports take on the trappings of mainstream journalism, with "Breaking News" headings, and embedded reporters at the scenes of IS battles.
 The reports try to appear neutral, toning down the jihadist language and sectarian slurs IS uses in its official releases.

 Charlie Winter of the Transcultural Conflict and Violence Initiative at Georgia State University, and Rita Katz of SITE Intelligence Group in Washington say Amaq functions much like the state-owned news agency of IS, though the group does not acknowledge it as such.
 Katz said it behaves "like a state media".
 Amaq appears to have been allowed to develop by IS as a way to have a news outlet that is controlled by the group but is somewhat removed from it, giving IS more of the appearance of legitimacy.

 Reliability

 According to Rukmini Callimachi in The New York Times: "Despite a widespread view that the Islamic State opportunistically claims attacks with which it has little genuine connection, its track record—minus a handful of exceptions—suggests a more rigorous protocol.
-At times, the Islamic State has gotten details wrong, or inflated casualty figures, but the gist of its claims is typically correct."
+At times, the Islamic State has got details wrong, or inflated casualty figures, but the gist of its claims is typically correct."
 According to Callimachi, the group considers itself responsible for acts carried out by people who were inspired by its propaganda, as well as acts carried out by its own personnel and in some instances, had claimed attacks before the identities of the killers were known.

 Graeme Wood writing in The Atlantic in October 2017, wrote "The idea that the Islamic State simply scans the news in search of mass killings, then sends out press releases in hope of stealing glory, is false.
-Amaq may learn details of the attacks from mainstream media … but its claim of credit typically flows from an Amaq-specific source."
+Amaq may learn details of the attacks from mainstream media ... but its claim of credit typically flows from an Amaq-specific source."

 An October 2017 article in The Hill, points to two false claims made in the summer of 2017, the Resorts World Manila attack and a false claim that bombs had been planted at Charles de Gaulle Airport in Paris.
 Also, a claimed IS connection to the 2017 Las Vegas shooting proved to be false.

 According to Rita Katz on the SITE Intelligence Group website, calling a terrorist a "soldier of the caliphate (warrior from the caliphate)" in a statement issued by Amaq, was the usual way in which IS indicated that it inspired an attack.
 Centrally coordinated attacks were usually described as "executed by a detachment belonging to the Islamic State", and were often announced by both Amaq and by IS' central media command.

 Online presence

-In November 2019, Belgian police claimed to have carried out a successful cyberattack on Amaq's on-line presence, thus leaving ISIL without an operational communication channel.
+In November 2019, Belgian police said they had carried out a successful cyberattack on Amaq, thus leaving IS without an operational communication channel.
+However, Amaq has since regained online presence, primarily on dark web platforms to make it harder for law enforcement to take them down without physical access to the server hosting the specific platform.